Khánh Hà: Early life

 Her full name is Lã Thị Khánh Hà, also known as Lữ Khánh Hà.
 She was born on February 28, 1952, in Da Lat.
 Her father, Lữ Liên is a musician.
 Due to the influence of her father, she and her 6 siblings later followed a career in singing and became famous singers abroad, including Bích Chiêu, Tuấn Ngọc, Anh Tú, Thúy Anh, Lan Anh and Lưu Bích.

 Career

 At the age of 16, Khánh Hà performed for the first time for the National Lottery event at Thong Nhat theater.

-In 1969, she appeared in the "Hippies À GoGo" program organized weekly at Queen Bee discotheque on Nguyen Hue Street, Saigon.
+In 1969, she appeared in the "Hippies À GoGo" program organized weekly at Queen Bee discotheque on Nguyen Hue Boulevard, Saigon.
 Later that year, she joined The Blue Jets band with Anh Tú and Thúy Anh.

 After the events of April 30 in 1975, she migrated to the United States.

 During the first few years abroad, she often performed music in French, English.
-Until 1980, she returned to performing Vietnamese music.
+In 1980 she returned to performing Vietnamese music.

 In the years 1986-1987, she organized her own music program known as "Khanh Ha Center", which was performed at Sea Palace, Tung cafe in Monterey Park.
 She was also one of the first singers to collaborate with Thúy Nga Center when she was performing in Paris.